What Is an Exponential Moving Average (EMA) in Trading?

 Takeaway

 The exponential moving average is a technical indicator that is more responsive to sudden price changes than the simple moving average.
-You can use it to identify trends, trading opportunities, and buy or sell signals.
-As with any other technical indicator, it can be more effective to analyse it in combination with other indicators before taking a trading position.
-Now you can open an FXOpen account to practise using the indicator on live charts.
+You can use it to identify trends and their reversals, as well as spot buy and sell signals.
+As with any other technical indicator, it can be more effective to analyse it in combination with other technical analysis tools before entering the market.
+Open an FXOpen account to practise using the indicator on live charts with tight spreads and low commissions.
+Good luck!

 This article represents the opinion of the Companies operating under the FXOpen brand only.
 It is not to be construed as an offer, solicitation, or recommendation with respect to products and services provided by the Companies operating under the FXOpen brand, nor is it to be considered financial advice.